matsengrp/phippery/docs/examples.rst

-If you want to run some of the more advanced analysis available through this pipeline such as fold enrichment, differential selection, or model fitting, you will need to include special annotations in either of the annotation tables.
+If you want to run some of the more advanced analysis available through this pipeline such as fold enrichment, differential selection, or model fitting for estimates of significance, you will need to include special annotations in either of the annotation tables.
 The requirements and descriptions of